 VGA (Video Graphics Array)

 Video Graphics Array, abbreviated VGA, is an older video cable that is often seen on projectors, computer monitors, computers, laptops, and older iMac computers.
 These are often described as a small trapezoid with 15 small pins on the inside and a screw on each side of the head.
-VGA cables are sometimes confused with DB9 cables, as they both have the same shape and similar size, but have different pin outs with the DB9 having 9 pins and the VGA having 15 pins.
-VGA cables use an analog signal and are therefore difficult to convert into digital formats such as HDMI.
+VGA cables are sometimes confused with DB9 cables, as they both have the same shape and similar size but have different pinouts, with the DB9 having 9 pins and the VGA having 15 pins.
+VGA cables use an analog signal and are, therefore, difficult to convert into digital formats such as HDMI.